 In the 1980s, says Marlene Rose, artists were just starting to experiment with glass “in ways outside of a utilitarian, functional, craft-based material.”
 She was intrigued.
 “And when I learned the sand casting technique, it just clicked.
 It was just a fit.”
-All photos @Marlene Rose Gallery.

 While she was at art school in New Orleans, Marlene Rose learned how to blow glass, and how to work the tricky medium while it was hot, soft and malleable.